pyeventsourcing/eventsourcing/README.md

     domain_class = Example
 ```

+The final step is to write an application object.
+Application objects are
-Application objects are used to bind domain and infrastructure.
-This
-normally involves having some kind of stored event repository suitable
+used to bind domain and infrastructure.
+This involves having a stored event
-for the database system you want to use.
-The stored event repository is
+repository that adapts the database system you want to use.

-used by the event store, which is used by both the persistence
+The stored event repository is used by the event store.
+The event store is
-subscriber to make events durable, and by event players in repositories
+also used by the persistence subscriber to make domain events durable, and by
-to get the events for an entity that has been requested.
+domain entity repositories to retrieve the events for a requested entity.

 Add an application class, inheriting from 'EventSourcingApplication',
 that has an example event sourced repo.
-This inheritance provides a
+The super class constructs a
-persistence subscriber, an event store.
+persistence subscriber and an event store, but the methods can be overridden
+if you wish to supply your own variations of those objects.

 ```python
 from eventsourcing.application.base import EventSourcingApplication